tombye/trexit/_posts/2017-11-09-san-gimignano.markdown

 San Gimignano is full of alleyways leading to all kinds of wonderful places.

-When you turn a corner, you can end up looking at something like this.
+When you turn a corner, you can end up looking at something like this:

 ![View across the countryside near town through an arch at the end of an alleyway](https://github.com/tombye/trexit/raw/gh-pages/assets/images/end-of-alleyway-with-view-san-gimignano.jpg)